Jacobs-University/visir-tracker-01/README.md

     - main.cpp
 3. Check that the code is running correctly: it should show the video stream from the web-camera of your laptop.
 4. Calculate average fps and print it to console every 2 seconds.
 Compare Debug and Release versions.

+ <ul>   Without face detection the fps goes upto 30fps both in debug mode and release mode.
+It was alos noted that fps
+reaches to 30 quicker than debug mode.</ul>

+<ul>Release is faster than debug because Debug includes debug information in the compiled files (allowing easy debugging)
+while Release usually has optimizations enabled.</ul>

 ### Note
 MacOS users may need to launch the application with the administrator rights, to grant access to the web-camera.